Kristina01111000/Drws_site/README.md

 - make lesson 2 quiz

 - look for likert scale plugins, he wants it for site, get prices, try to get singular likert scale plugin, not a grouping of it and other stuff
-- probably wp forms pro is best -> least baggage, most likely to work well
-- about 200 dollars
-- not sure if the results can be published to the user, talk to the people about it

 Likert scale best option: wp forms pro, i'm not sure if you can publish the results to the user though, I am emailed tech support for the plugin about it and am waiting on the response -> wpforms does not allow users to see the results :( look for other options